PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 hhHHAaaaAAGgGAh.
 You totally fell for it...
 Classiiiigihhic.
 But seriously this isn't a flag..
 ```
+I looked over all my notes from the machine and decided to do a little more enumeration

 I attempted to unzip the file but

 [http://10.0.0.0.137/cgi-bin/tracertool.cgi?parameter=||whoami](http://10.0.0.0.137/cgi-bin/tracertool.cgi?